The Kitchener Camp

 The aims of the Kitchener Camp Project have been to rebuild the wider history through records held by individual ‘descendant’ families, and to explore some of the broad assumptions presented in historical accounts to date.
 The Kitchener online project has been welcomed by Holocaust institutions and researchers around the world because of its new methodology, which has brought together scattered archives from diverse sources.

 Leave to Land: The Kitchener Camp Rescue, 1939 has now been deposited at The Wiener Holocaust Library.
-Once the Library is re-open again, this travelling exhibition will be available to hire.
+This travelling exhibition is available to hire.

 All documents and photographs from The Wiener Holocaust Library Collections, unless otherwise stated.